syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/MasterDetailsView.md

 private void SfDataGrid_ColumnResizing(object sender, ColumnResizingEventArgs e) {
     var grid = sender as SfDataGrid;
-    // For detailsview grid, sender will be RootDataGrid.
+    // For DetailsView grid, sender will be RootDataGrid.
 So need to get OriginalSender if (e.OriginalSender is DetailsViewDataGrid)
         grid = e.OriginalSender as SfDataGrid;
     if (grid.View == null)